StantonManagement/ConstructionOpsStanton/docs/wireframes.md

 # ConstructionOps Wireframes

 This document translates the current Next.js 15 application into text-first wireframes that a UI consultant can quickly digest.
-It is based on the live React components in `src/app/components` and related modules as of Nov 25 2025.
+It is based on the live React components in `src/app/components` and related modules as of Dec 1 2025.

 ## How to Use This Document
 - Skim the **View Inventory** to confirm coverage.